-The Food, Land & People On-site Workshop (3-16 hours) can be customized to meet the professional development needs of elementary and secondary educators.
-Life science (STEM), social studies, and nutrition are major content themes that may be integrated into workshops specifically designed to emphasize one or more of the following: school gardening (indoors and outdoors), soils, plant science, heredity, microorganisms, Utah studies, geography, world civilizations, U.S. history, and CTE Introduction.
+The Food, Land & People On-site Workshop (3-6 hours) can be customized to meet the professional development needs of elementary and secondary educators.
+Science, social studies, and nutrition are major content themes that may be integrated into workshops specifically designed to emphasize one or more of the following: school gardening (indoors and outdoors), soils, plant science, chicken embryology, heredity, microorganisms, Utah studies, geography, world civilizations, U.S. history, and College & Career Awareness.
 Participants will participate in experiential learning with authentic learning activities that can be used to engage students in the core curriculum.

 To set up a workshop in your school or district contact Lynn Wallin.
 Workshops for 12 or more teachers are free.
 A certificate will be provided upon request for licensure points.
 Teachers that are interested in USOE or USU credit should consider enrolling in the Food, Land & People Online Course.